 My spiritual path has led me to become a student of Ancestral lineage healing with Dr. Daniel Foor and a student of West African Òrìṣà tradition in the lineage of Olúwo Fálolú Adésànyà Awoyadé of Òdè Rẹ́mọ.
 I have been very blessed to spend time in ceremonial space with Brazilian earth-honoring traditions.
 I have also completed soul healing training & RYT 200hr Hatha yoga teacher training.

 As an ancestral healing practitioner, I hold this work with great reverence and respect for the ways that it nourishes me and others.
-I am dedicated to holding an inclusive space which celebrates all forms of ancestral diversity.
+I am dedicated to holding an inclusive space which celebrates all forms of ancestral diversity and weaves impactful intergenerational connections across space and time.
 As a woman of color, I am passionate about working with women of color and LGBTQIA2+ people, and find great fulfillment in serving historically marginalized populations in my practice.

 I now live with my husband, two amazing daughters, and two affectionate dogs in traditional Occaneechi territory now known as Chapel Hill, North Carolina.